Artboard-crmland-personal-01

 Pros:

-Although it promotes itself outside the work world, Monica can still help small business owners.
+Although it promotes itself outside work, Monica can still help small business owners.
 Its layout is pleasing to the eye (especially for those with minimalist tastes), but this also means a near-effortless learning curve.
 The journal is a great added touch, too.

 Cons: